 Firstly, the topology is inherently more efficient.
-Even at optimal, near full load conditions, transformer-based UPS designs remain well below 95 percent – and as the load reduces towards 25 percent, efficiency approaches just over 85 percent.
-By contrast, the MF1500 DPA can achieve efficiencies up to 97.4% VFI, reducing environmental impact, optimising PUE measures and delivering significant financial savings in energy and cooling costs.
+Even at optimal, near full load conditions, transformer-based UPS power designs remain well below 95 percent – and as the load reduces towards 25 percent, efficiency approaches just over 85 percent.
+By contrast, the Kohler MF1500 DPA can achieve efficiencies up to 97.4% VFI, reducing environmental impact, optimising PUE measures and delivering significant financial savings in energy and cooling costs.

 However, the benefits extend further; the considerable size and weight reductions achieved by transformerless UPS designs mean that complete UPS solutions can be implemented as small, rack-mounting modules rather than as large, monolithic units.

 This comprises the uninterruptible power supply supporting, say, a 500 kW load; it would use two of its 250 kW modules – or three, to provide N+1 redundancy.
 Then, if the load increases, incrementing the UPS capacity by sliding in another hot swappable 250 kW module (vertical scaling) is cost-effective, easy, and can be done without even interrupting power to the load.
-Further capacity can be provided by horizontal scaling, i.e. adding more battery racks in parallel.
+Further capacity can be provided by horizontal scaling, i.e. adding more UPS batteries in parallel.

 By contrast, a monolithic UPS system typically has to be significantly oversized for future-proofing.
-Additionally, N+1 redundancy must be implemented using two complete UPS power systems, so neither can ever be more than 50 percent loaded even in the best case.
+Additionally, N+1 redundancy must be implemented using two complete UPS power supply systems, so neither can ever be more than 50 percent loaded even in the best case.
 These factors force the monolithic system to work with low loads, where efficiency drops away sharply.

-Designed with a clear goal in mind, the PowerWAVE MF1500 DPA modular UPS system is designed to define that reliability does not require excess, and high power can exist alongside efficient use of energy.
+Designed with a clear goal in mind, the Kohler MF1500 DPA modular UPS system is designed to define that reliability does not require excess, and high power can exist alongside efficient use of energy.
 The new modular UPS system combines proven Decentralised Parallel Architecture (DPA™) technology with the latest advances in components and software.
 This includes high performance materials for the coils core and its smart mechanical cooling design for booster and inverter sinks, reducing heat loss and extending the component lifetime.